cjumel/dotfiles/.config/fzf/README.md

 fuzzy find files and directories.

 By default, fzf is enabled in this configuration, so you need to install it for this to work.
-Alternatively, you can entirely disable fzf setup (for instance if you're working on a remote machine and don't want to bother with this).
+Alternatively, you can entirely disable its setup (for instance if you're working on a remote machine and don't want to bother with this).
 See below for details on how to do either option.

 **Requirements:**